ydigitalmedia/Publisher-Tag/README.md

 #### Sample tag
 You will see `<ins` at the beginning of the tag, and the tag will contain `class='ydads'`.
-This simple sample tag includes three attributes: one for the placement (`data-yd-placement`), one for a custom key-value pairs in JSON formar (`data-yd-parameters`), and one for creative format (`data-yd-format`).
+This simple sample tag includes three attributes: one for the placement (`data-yd-placement`), one for a custom key-value pairs in JSON format (`data-yd-parameters`), and one for creative format (`data-yd-format`).
 ```
 <ins class="ydads" style="display:inline"
     data-yd-placement='cHQtMC1mYWN0b3J5dGVzdC0wLTAtVA==.aHR0cHM6Ly9jb3JhbC55ZGlnaXRhbG1lZGlhLmNvbS9jb3Jkb2FubzIwMTgv.'